Tuesday, January 07, 2025

 Singtam Heritage Post Box and its story

-I was part of a beautiful concept brought by Roshan Prasad, our popular philatelist from Singtam, to re-install a neglected Post Box found lying near the old post office building in the heart of the bazaar.
+I was part of a beautiful concept brought by Roshan Prasad, our popular philatelist from Singtam, to re-install a neglected Post Box near the old post office building in the heart of the bazaar.

-In one of its kind event, we, the members of the Sikkim Philatelic and Numismatic Society, added a page to the map of the world’s postal history when we removed the neglected post-box given new colors and had its permanent installation near the Water Fountain as a Heritage Post Box.
+In one of its kind event, we, the members of the Sikkim Philatelic and Numismatic Society, added a page to the map of the world's postal history when we removed the neglected post-box given new colours and had its permanent installation near the Water Fountain as a Heritage Post Box.
 An earlier Sikkim postal cancellation mark, along with the establishment of a Post Office in Singtam in 1903, was written on the stone slab below the base of the postbox.
 First of its kind in Sikkim and a proud place of being few in India and the world.

 KN Rai, then Speaker of Sikkim Legislative Assembly, inaugurated the Heritage Box on Inspire 2017 – A Hobby Fest.
 The event coincided with the 12th anniversary of the formation of the Sikkim Philatelic and Numismatic Society.
 A hobby exhibition was held at Bihari Dharamsala, Singtam, on May 30th, 2017- the first hobby fest of Sikkim.
 Inspire 2017- a hobby fest featuring a display of stamps, coins, bank notes, antiques, a matchbox collection, autographs, old newspapers, identity cards, and button flowers.